 In memoriam, Václav Havel - Playwright, poet, political activist, former President of Czechoslovakia, and the first President of the Czech Republic.
 Among the best-known and most influential Communist-era dissidents, Mr. Havel’s unfaltering and selfless dedication to the principles of justice, dignity, and human freedom have made him a symbol of liberty to the world.

-Elie Wiesel - Author, Chairman of the President’s Commission on the Holocaust, recipient of the U.S. Congressional Gold Medal of Achievement, and Nobel laureate (Peace Prize in 1986).
-A survivor of the Holocaust, who has brought that epic human tragedy to life for countless millions of people, Mr. Wiesel has become one of the great figures of conscience of our time.
+In memoriam, Elie Wiesel - Author, Chairman of the President’s Commission on the Holocaust, recipient of the U.S. Congressional Gold Medal of Achievement, and Nobel laureate (Peace Prize in 1986).
+A survivor of the Holocaust, who had brought that epic human tragedy to life for countless millions of people, Mr. Wiesel was one of the great figures of conscience of our time.

 Dennis C. Blair -Former US Government’s Director of National Intelligence.
 From 2003 to 2006, Admiral Blair was President and Chief Executive Officer of the Institute for Defense Analyses (IDA).
 Prior to retiring from the Navy in 2002, Admiral Blair served as Commander in Chief, US Pacific Command, the largest of the combatant commands.
 A graduate of the US Naval Academy, Admiral Blair earned a Master’s degree in history and languages from Oxford University as a Rhodes scholar, and was a White House fellow at the Department of Housing and Urban Development.
 Currently, Mr. Blair serves on board of Freedom House and National Committee on U.S.-China Relations.